cantaloupe-project/cantaloupe/README.md

 ## What It Doesn't Do

 * Cache anything.
 It may or may not do this some day.
-In the meantime, a caching reverse proxy should be used in production.
+In the meantime, a caching reverse proxy would be an option.
 * Write log files.
 Log messages go to standard output.
 * Run inside an application server. ([Rationale] (http://johannesbrodwall.com/2010/03/08/why-and-how-to-use-jetty-in-mission-critical-production/))